It is definitely time to stop

 Consequences for public health and the planet

 Lead batteries, also known as acid or AGM, are the most commonly used.
-They are the cheapest batteries, but their technology is old, very inefficient and excessively polluting.
-They are destined to disappear because the lead industry poses very serious environmental and health problems.
+They are the cheapest batteries, but their technology is old, underperforming and excessively polluting.
+They are doomed to disappear because the lead industry raises serious environmental and health concerns.

 - Lead is a dangerous and toxic metal.

 - 85% of the world’s lead consumption comes from battery production.

 - An abandoned used battery pollutes 1m³ of soil for more than 100 years.

 - The flow of acid contained in the battery electrolyte causes pollution of the soil, groundwater, water…